Wine-tasting in Santorini – Santorini Wine Tours:

 Santos is the largest wine producer in Santorini and according to Sandra, this is where the Santorini wine tours stop at.
 Other Santorini wineries include:

 - Canava Roussos – a family winery that has existed since 1836

 - Estate Argyros – whose Argyros Vinsanto 1987 is reputed to be the best Vinsanto produced in Santorini

 - Gaia Winemakers – previously a tomato factory, this winery is on the eastern side of Santorini, near the airport

 - Gavalas Vineyard – a family winery that has been dealing with wine for more than 300 years

 - Hatzidakis Winery – one of the most successful new winemakers in Santorini

 - Koutsogiannopoulos Winery – a winery with an interesting history.
 A special feature of this winery is its museum which presents the history of the Santorini wines and wine-growers from 1660 until today.

 To get to all these vineyards you do need to have a rental car.
 But if you drive, be careful about drinking.
-Alterntively, you can join a Santorini winery tour which can be booked with any of the sightseeing agencies on the island.Participate in the conversation by leaving your comment below.
+Alterntively, you can join a Santorini winery tour which can be booked with any of the sightseeing agencies on the island.Comment below.